DandyLyons/DandyLyons.github.io/content/en-gb/essays/death-to-inboxes/index.md

 ### Make FOMO, No Mo'
 _What if I miss something, important?_ **You will miss something, and that's what's so great about it.** You'll miss scams, spam, childish celebrity drama, frivolous tech hype, cancerous cancel campaigns, and so so many ads.

 The truth is, most of what you think is important, is really just noise.
 Stop worrying about missing out.
 Kick [FOMO](https://en.wikipedia.org/wiki/Fear_of_missing_out) to the curb!
-By eliminating the noise, you can discover what truly matters.
+By eliminating the noise, you can discover what truly matters. <!-- JOMO: Experience the Joy Of Missing Out -->

 In my time on this earth, I've discovered that important things will surface themselves.
 They don't **demand** your attention like the petty things in our inboxes.
 Important things just **are** important. **If it's actually important, then you will probably find it, eventually.** Remember this.
 Trust it.
 Feel it.
 Believe it.